EthamQ/CustomNewsAndroid_2019/README.md

 # CustomNewsAndroid_2019

-The first time for me working "intensively" with Android Studio.
+The first time for me working a little bit more with Android Studio, hence some stuff is quite chaotic and I'm not too happy with the code.

 A test version of this app is in the app store under the link. https://play.google.com/apps/testing/com.raphael.myNewsMultilingual